ifera-mc/Charm/README.md

 ### A PocketMine-MP plugin implementing some useful commands with a **kill switch** and some more features.

 > This plugin won't be released on poggit.
-So don't bother mentioning it!
+So please don't bother mentioning it! <br />
+> Instead you can download the plugin phar from Circle-CI.

 # Supported Commands: